chaos-mesh/website/docs/simulate-dns-chaos-on-kubernetes.md

          - busybox
    ```

-   This configuration can take effect for domains including `google.com`, `chaos-mesh.org`, and `github.com`, which means that an IP address will be returned when a DNS request is sent to these three domains.For specific matching rules, refer to the `patterns` description in [Configuration Description](#configuration-description).
+   This configuration can take effect for domains including `google.com`, `chaos-mesh.org`, and `github.com`, which means that an IP address will be returned when a DNS request is sent to these three domains.
+For specific matching rules, refer to the `patterns` description in [Configuration Description](#configuration-description.md).

 2. After the configuration file is prepared, use `kubectl` to create an experiment: